NBISweden/EGA-SE-user-docs/bigpicture.md

  - Download the crypt4gh public key

-   For the Swedish Big Picture node to be able to understand the encrypted files when they are uploaded, they need to be encrypted with the correct public key.
+   For the Swedish Big Picture node to be able to properly accept and archive the encrypted files when they are uploaded, they need to be encrypted with the correct public key.
 This key can be downloaded from this repository with this command:
    ```bash
    wget https://raw.githubusercontent.com/NBISweden/EGA-SE-user-docs/main/crypt4gh_bp_key.pub
    ```